Chabad: History

-The Chabad movement was established after the First Partition of Poland in the town of Liozno, Pskov Governorate, Russian Empire (now Liozna, Belarus), in 1775, by Shneur Zalman, a student of Dov Ber of Mezeritch, the successor to Hasidism's founder, Rabbi Israel Baal Shem Tov.
-Rabbi Dovber Shneuri, the Second Rebbe, moved the movement to Lyubavichi (ליובאַװיטש, Lyubavitsh), in current-day Russia, in 1813.
+The Chabad movement was established after the First Partition of Poland in the town of Liozno, Pskov Governorate, Russian Empire (now Liozna, Belarus), in 1775, by Shneur Zalman of Liadi, a student of Dov Ber of Mezeritch, the successor to Hasidic Jews founder, Rabbi Israel Baal Shem Tov.
+Rabbi Dovber Schneuri, the second Rebbe, moved the movement to Lyubavichi (ליובאַװיטש), in current-day Russia, in 1813.

-The movement was centered in Lyubavichi for a century until the fifth Rebbe, Rabbi Shalom Dovber left the village in 1915 and moved to the city of Rostov-on-Don.
-During the interwar period, following Bolshevik persecution, the Chabad-Lubavitch movement, under the Sixth Rebbe, Rabbi Yosef Yitzchak, was centered in Riga and then in Warsaw.
-The outbreak of World War II led the Sixth Rebbe to move to the United States.
+The movement was centered in Lyubavichi for a century until the fifth Rebbe, Rabbi Sholom Dovber Schneersohn, left the village in 1915 and moved to the city of Rostov-on-Don.
+During the interwar period, due to persecution by the Bolsheviks, the Chabad-Lubavitch movement, under the sixth Rebbe, Yosef Yitzchak Schneersohn, was centered in Riga and then in Warsaw.
+The outbreak of World War II led the sixth Rebbe to move to the United States.
 Since 1940, the movement's center has been in the Crown Heights neighborhood of Brooklyn.